 1. Copper Strands

-DLO stands for Diesel Locomotive cable and the thin copper strands help with the cables flexibility.
+DLO stands for Diesel Locomotive cable and the thin copper strands help with the flexibility of the cable.
 DLO cable uses 24 AWG strands in all sizes from 14 AWG to 1111 MCM.
 Each AWG increase uses more strands until it reaches the necessary diameter of the gauge in question.
 DLO cable is much more flexible than typical electrical wire or building wire but slightly less flexible than welding cable and stage lighting cable.

 2. Tinned Coating

-Most portable cord has bare copper strands which makes DLO cable unique in this area.
+The most portable cord has bare copper strands which make DLO cable unique in this area.
 There is a tinned coating over each strand in diesel locomotive cable to help adhere to the adhesive when connecting lugs.
 The adhesive is placed on the copper strands before applying the lug which helps the connection from the lug to the adhesive to the tinned copper strands.